-If you’re a member of the media working on a story about brain health, we can connect you with the experts at Cohen Veterans Bioscience.
+If you’re a member of the media working on a story about brain trauma or brain health, we can connect you with the experts at Cohen Veterans Bioscience.
 Please don’t hesitate to contact us.

 Cohen Veterans Bioscience